'Never have to search for a family again.' Richmond-area families reflect on adopting teenagers

 Skills such as doing laundry, grocery shopping, saving money and having access to quality healthcare and education are lost.
 Through the program My Path Forward, children are provided housing, access to education or vocational training, transportation and mentors to help them navigate adulthood and healthcare access.

-Nearly two years ago at a Children’s Home adoption event at Launch!, a trampoline park, the Steele family met their future daughter Caylin.
+Nearly two years ago at a Children’s Home adoption event at Launch trampoline park in Chesterfield County, the Steele family met Caylin, who would become their daughter.

 Caylin spied them in a sea of adults, immediately thinking “whoa, these are my people.”
 Margaret Steele sported fun hair and tattoos.
 Bill Steele was wearing a 'Marlboro' shirt.

 The Steeles watched Caylin take initiative when a vending machine ate her money.
-She said “Excuse me for a second, I’ve got to handle this with the manager,” and walked off.
-Margaret turned to Bill and said, 'That’s our kid, that’s our kid right there.'
+She excused herself for a moment, saying she had to handle the situation with the manager.
+Margaret turned to Bill and said, "That’s our kid, that’s our kid right there."

-Caylin, now 17, joined the Steele household where she quickly became the big sister of the household, with the Steeles' three biological children, 11-year-old twins, a boy and a girl and 12-year-old son.
+Caylin, now 17, joined the Steele household where she quickly filled the role of big sister , with the Steeles' three biological children, 11-year-old twins, a boy and a girl and 12-year-old son.

 “They [the kids] never batted an eye, in their minds she’s their older sister period,” Bill Steele said.

-Caylin, who enjoys writing poetry, painting and action-oriented video games, is a senior at Thomas Dale High School where her favorite subjects are history and government.
+Caylin, who enjoys writing poetry, painting and video games, is a senior at Thomas Dale High School in Chesterfield, where her favorite subjects are history and government.

-She has learned impulse control, learning how to channel her anger that used to overtake her quickly and responsibility, by doing chores around the house, such as “proudly” cleaning a bathroom.
+She has learned impulse control, how to channel anger that used to overtake her quickly, and responsibility by doing chores around the house.

 Since becoming part of the family, the Steele household has been filled with more laughter, screenings of horror movies and cooking new recipes.

-“It’s been a really wonderful process to get to know her, to get to know what she needed from us,” including acquiring a driver’s learners permit, finding a job and even standing up for Caylin with a teacher, Margaret Steele said.
+“It’s been a really wonderful process to get to know her, to get to know what she needed from us,” including acquiring a ;earner's permit for driving, finding a job and even standing up for Caylin with a teacher, Margaret Steele said.

-In the initial meeting with the Children’s Society, Margaret Steele remembers being told that they don’t specialize in adoptions of younger children which wasn't an issue at all.
+In the initial meeting with the Children’s Society, Margaret Steele remembers being told that they didn't specialize in adoptions of younger children which she said wasn't an issue for her.

 “I said, ‘Neither do I. That’s great, we’re not here for that,” she recalled with a laugh.